-• Why can the message of forgiveness be preached? • For whom is this message of repentance?
+- Why can the message of forgiveness be preached?
+It can be preached because Christ died and rose again. - For whom is this message of repentance?
+It's for all nations.

 Preaching repentance to all nations, however, is more than a "responsibility."
 It is a great privilege!
 We should be so thrilled and excited about this glorious Savior that we would want the whole world to know about Him.